snowblind-/f5-waap/csd/lab1.rst

 .. image:: ../_static/update_dg_item.png

- After you have added the JavaScript tag to your web server, continue with step 4 from the screenshot above by adding the domain to protect.
-In our example f5.com.
+ After you have added the JavaScript tag to your web page, continue with step 4 from the screenshot above by adding the domain to protect.
+For this lab use **f5.com**.

  .. image:: ../_static/csd-domain-protect.png

-|
+ Finally proceed with step 5 from the screenshot above to test if the JavaScript tag was added successfully to your web page.

- Finally proceed with step 5 from the screenshot above to test if the JavaScript tag was added successfully to your web server.
+ Click on "Test JS Injection" for the **f5.com** domain.

- Click on "Test JS Injection" for the domain you want to test.
  In our example you can copy and paste the JuiceShop link out of your UDF class.
+On the UDF main page, under BIG-IP open the JuiceShop link.
+Copy the link from the top of your browser and paste it in to URL field.

  .. image:: ../_static/csd-js-test1.png